ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: meas_chan_low_ref_level

     Stores the low reference level used in many scalar measurements.
 Different channels  may have different reference levels.
-Do not use the IVI-defined, nonchannel-based attributes such as  :py:data:`niscope.Session.MEAS_LOW_REF` if you use this attribute to set various channels to different values.
+Do not use the IVI-defined, nonchannel-based properties such as  :py:data:`niscope.Session.MEAS_LOW_REF` if you use this property to set various channels to different values.
     Default: 10%

-    .. note:: One or more of the referenced attributes are not in the Python API for this driver.
+    .. note:: One or more of the referenced properties are not in the Python API for this driver.

     .. tip:: This property can use repeated capabilities (usually channels).
 If set or get directly on the